elestio/terraform-provider-elestio/docs/resources/influxdb.md

 - `alerts_enabled` (Boolean) Service alerts state. **Default** `true`.
 - `app_auto_updates_enabled` (Boolean) Service app auto update state. **Default** `true`.
 - `backups_enabled` (Boolean) Service backups state.
 Requires a support_level higher than `level1`. **Default** `false`.
-- `custom_domain_names` (Set of String) Indicate the list of domains for which you want to activate HTTPS / TLS / SSL.
-You will also need to create a DNS entry on your domain name (from your registrar control panel) pointing to your service.
-You must create a CNAME record pointing to the service `cname` value.
-Alternatively, you can create an A record pointing to the service `ipv6` value.
 - `firewall_enabled` (Boolean) Service firewall state. **Default** `true`.
 - `keep_backups_on_delete_enabled` (Boolean) Creates a backup and keeps all existing ones after deleting the service.
 If the project is deleted, the backups will be lost. **Default** `true`.
 - `remote_backups_enabled` (Boolean) Service remote backups state. **Default** `true`.